 Learning Journey (cross curricular subjects)

-Reading daily and practising word lists.
+Continue reading daily and practising reading and spelling your word lists.

 Targets this term